|

 together by our teachings, tolerance for each other within our own circle and

+with other fraternities who aspire the same tenets.
 Now to consider, taking our Brotherhood into the next millennium, where do we

 stand today.
 We are a vital link between the past that lies behind us.
+We have the responsibility to love our neighbours, love strongly appears to

+be a key of the higher degrees.
 We sacrifice our love of self.
 This is in order to help and guide in due

 humility not to seek the Great Power; never from a Lordly height of Separateness